kevinxin90/smartapi-kg.js/README.md

     meta_kg.constructMetaKGSync();
     ```

-- Filter the Meta-KG for specific associations based on input, output or predicate combinations.
+- Filter the Meta-KG for specific associations based on input, output, predicate, or api combinations.

     ```javascript
     //filter based on predicate